 Writing Meta Descriptions For Service And Landing Pages

 As with meta titles, your strategy for writing impactful meta descriptions varies depending on the type of content you’re writing them for.
-If you’re writing a description for a sales-funnel or service page, then you need to make sure it’s well optimized for SEO while providing a brief description of the content they’ll find on the page.
+For example, if you’re writing a description for a sales funnel or service page, you need to ensure it’s well optimized for SEO while providing a brief description of the content they’ll find on the page.
 It’s also good to brag a little here and to make sure you add a strong call to action (like a contact prompt and phone number).
 Here’s an example of a well-written meta description for the fictional “County Plumbing” page we wrote a title for above:

 County plumbing services from the plumbers at *Company Name* are always fast, reliable and affordable.
 Contact *Company Name* at 555-555-5555 to learn more today!